Allium fistulosum: Names

 Other names that may be applied to this plant include green onion, salad onion, and spring onion.
 These names are ambiguous, as they may also be used to refer to any young green onion stalk, whether grown from Welsh onions, common onions, or other similar members of the genus Allium (also see scallion).

 Culinary use

-A. fistulosum is an ingredient in Asian cuisine, especially in East and Southeast Asia.
+A. fistulosum is an ingredient in Asian cuisine, especially in East Asia and Southeast Asia.
 It is particularly important in China, Japan, and Korea, hence one of the English names for this plant, Japanese bunching onion.

 In the West, A. fistulosum is primarily used as a scallion or salad onion, but is more widely used in other parts of the world, particularly East Asia.